Introduction to Community Care

 The DHSSPS has developed a single tool for assessing the health and social care needs of older people.

-The single assessment tool and guidance for older people is expected to be introduced into practice in June 2010.
-It aims to standardise and streamline assessment and care planning processes and therefore to simplify access to community care services for older people.
-The assessment will consist of seven component parts, as follows:
+The single assessment tool aims to standardise and streamline assessment and care planning processes and therefore to simplify access to community care services for older people.
+The assessment consists of seven component parts, as follows:

 - contact screening;